 You may experience an extreme case of sticker shock the next time you visit the car dealership.
-The average new car price in the first quarter of 2021 was $37,200, up 8.4% from the same period just a year ago, according to JD Power.
+The average new car price in December 2021 was more than $47,000, up 14% (or nearly $6,000) from the same period just one year prior.

-Don’t let high prices scare you off from purchasing a new vehicle.
+Don’t let high prices scare you off from purchasing a new vehicle – and don’t spend more than you need to.
 As always, AAA is here to help.
 AAA’s Auto Buying Program allows you to compare vehicle reviews and lock in savings before visiting the dealership.
 Members save an average of more than $3,400 on new vehicles.